What we know about the Hezbollah pagers that exploded in Lebanon

 Hundreds of pagers explode in Lebanon and Syria

-Taiwanese company Gold Apollo said Wednesday that it had authorized the use of its trademarked branding on the pagers that exploded Tuesday across Lebanon and Syria.
-But it said the devices carried by members of the Hezbollah group were actually manufactured and sold by Bac Consulting KFT — a company based in Budapest, Hungary.
+The new information about the origin of the exploding pagers came a day after Taiwanese company Gold Apollo said it had authorized the use of its trademarked branding on the pagers that exploded Tuesday across Lebanon and Syria, but that the devices were actually manufactured and sold by Bac Consulting KFT — a company based in Budapest, Hungary.

 Thousands of pagers held by Hezbollah members exploded almost simultaneously across Lebanon and Syria Tuesday, killing at least 12 people and wounding 2,750, according to Lebanon's public health minister.